China Tells Trump To 'Stop Threatening And Blackmailing'

 "The escalation happening in April is going to be felt in the second-quarter figures as the tariffs will send stateside firms looking to other suppliers, impeding Chinese exports and slamming the brakes on investment," Heron Lim from Moody's Analytics told AFP.

-Japan's envoy for talks slated for Wednesday in Washington said he was optimistic of a "win-win" outcome for both countries.
+Japan's envoy for talks slated for Wednesday in Washington said meanwhile that he was optimistic of a "win-win" outcome for both countries.

 Ryosei Akazawa, who was due to meet US Treasury Secretary Scott Bessent, said he would "protect our national interest".

-Carmaker Honda said on Wednesday it will shift production of its hybrid Civic model from Japan to the United States, although that represents a very small part of its global output.
+On Wednesday Honda said it will shift production of its hybrid Civic model from Japan to the United States, although this represents a very small part of its global output.

 The rationale behind the decision "is not a single issue", a spokesman for the Japanese firm said.
 "The decision is based on the company's policy since its foundation that we produce cars where the demand is."

-South Korea, another major exporter in particular of semiconductors and cars, said Finance Minister Choi Sang-mok would meet Bessent next week.
+South Korea, another major exporter in particular of semiconductors and cars, said that finance minister Choi Sang-mok would meet Bessent next week.

-Trump has imposed the steep duties on imports from China since the start of the year, alongside his 10 percent "baseline" tariff on many US trading partners.
+Since the start of the year, Trump has imposed steep duties on imports from China, alongside a 10 percent "baseline" tariff on many US trading partners.

-His administration recently widened its exemptions from those tariffs, excluding certain tech products like smartphones and laptops from the global 10 percent tariff and the 125 percent levy on China.
+His administration recently widened exemptions from these tariffs, excluding certain tech products like smartphones and laptops from the global 10 per cent tariff and latest 125 per cent levy on China.

 Legal Disclaimer: